neilmb/villagefire/index.md

 songs that can reshape our world.

 <blockquote>
-We are the gift between earth and heaven<br/>
+We are the kiss between earth and heaven<br/>
 We are the song between sky and ground<br/>
-Sing for your life and for this world we’re making<br/>
+Sing for your life and for the world we’re making<br/>
-Nothing is lost that can’t be found
+Nothing is lost that can’t be found<br/>
+&nbsp;&nbsp;--Gerri Ravyn Stanfield
 </blockquote>

 ## The music